FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

 2. Download.

-3. The files may be zipped into "file.zip"  Extract them into a safe location.
+3. The files are zipped into "file.zip"  Extract them into a safe location.

 .. image:: ../img/Instructions/image2.png